oscar-system/Oscar.jl/experimental/LatticesWithIsometry/docs/src/latwithisom.md

 the so-called *invariant* and *coinvariant* lattices of $(L, f)$:

 ```@docs
-coinvariant_lattice(::LatWithIsom)
+coinvariant_lattice(::ZZLatWithIsom)
-invariant_lattice(::LatWithIsom)
+invariant_lattice(::ZZLatWithIsom)
 ```

 ## Signatures

-We conclude this introduction to basic functionalities for lattices with isometries by introducing a last invariant for lattices with isometry of hermitain type $(L, f)$, called the *signatures*.
+We conclude this introduction about standard functionalities for lattices with isometry by introducing a last invariant for lattices with isometry of hermitain type $(L, f)$, called the *signatures*.
 These signatures are are intrinsequely connected to the local archimedean invariants of the hermitian structure associated to $(L, f)$ via the trace equivalence.

 ```@docs
-signatures(::LatWithIsom)
+signatures(::ZZLatWithIsom)
 ```

 ## Tips for users

 ### Report an issue

-If you are working with some lattices with isometries, of type `LatWithIsom`, and you need to report an issue, you can produce directly some lines of codes helping to reconstruct your "non-working" example.
+If you are working with some lattices with isometry, of type `ZZLatWithIsom`, and you need to report an issue, you can produce directly some lines of codes helping to reconstruct your "non-working" example.
 We have implemented a method `to_oscar` which prints 5 lines for reconstructing your example.